Receiver

 c:\Users\student>reg query HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Installer

-c:\Users\student>reg query HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Installer
+c:\Users\student>reg query HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Installer# restart windows

-shutdown /r /t 0
+shutdown /r /t 0linux

 student@debian:~$ cat /etc/issue